Cat looking at an egg

 The short answer to this is yes, in moderation.
 Cats can eat egg yolk and whites, and provided they’re cooked and in small quantities, eggs can be a reasonably nutritious occasional treat as part of your cat’s diet.

-With this in mind, they should only be given as an occasional treat in very small portions, rather than a regular staple of their diet.
+With this in mind, they should only be given as an occasional treat, cooked and in very small portions, rather than a regular staple of their diet.

-If you do decide to give eggs to your cat, we strongly recommend cooking them thoroughly to avoid the risk of your pet coming into contact with harmful bacteria.
+If you do decide to give eggs to your cat, it is essential that the eggs are cooked thoroughly to avoid the risk of your pet coming into contact with harmful bacteria.

 While cats can eat raw eggs, and many will certainly try if they get the chance, this should always be avoided in the interest of their health.

-However, with a high concentration of fat and protein, cooked eggs can be a great way to ensure they’re getting key nutrients in their diet.
+However, with a high concentration of fat and protein, cooked eggs can be a great way to ensure they’re getting key nutrients in their diet, provided it is only offered as an occasional treat.

 Like humans, raw eggs can give cats food poisoning and bacterial infections.
 Raw eggs also contain avidin, an enzyme that can interfere with a cat’s ability to absorb key vitamins.
 For these reasons, it’s important to make sure eggs are thoroughly cooked and served in small amounts whenever you’re giving them to your cat.
 Cats can eat scrambled eggs easily due to the softened texture, but there’s no major difference to how it will affect their nutritional health in terms of the way you cook them.